Ribbon Grocery

 Find us on the 1st floor at 1101 Seymour St, 28 weeks per year on Tuesday and Wednesday from 1-4pm, and for women and gender diverse people, 10-12pm on Thursday.

+Food is a huge part of culture, community, and wellness.
 Ribbon Grocery provides people living with HIV and their families a range of free produce, protein, pantry and hygiene items to choose from.
 We are open 28 weeks each year, based around the Income Assistance payment schedule issued by the provincial government.
-This program provides practical support for community members experiencing income or food insecurity, including those living on fixed incomes such as Old Age Security payments or Persons with Disabilities payments.
+This program provides practical support for community members experiencing income or food insecurity.
 Ribbon Grocery offers a mix of food items we purchase to distribute to our communities with input from our clients, and food items that are donated to us while they are still safe to consume but past their best before date.

 Click here for the 2025 Grocery Schedule.
 We are always closed during Income Assistance payment week, and the week that follows.